Hello & Welcome!

 Welcome to my quick story of travel and my life!

-I am Anya, from Ukraine, with an American passport but a citizen of the world.
+I am Anya, from Ukraine, but a citizen of the world.
 For many years, I worked different jobs trying to find myself and find a career that could inspire and grow me as a person.

 In the early stages of my life, I devoted a few years to a leading accounting company and then private equity in Kyiv, Ukraine.
 But later I realized that I wanted to challenge myself and start something very different, so I left everything behind and went to the US as an au-pair.
-In the United States, I got a chance to stay and later on become a citizen.
+In the United States, I got a chance to stay longer after the au-pair program and later on become a citizen.

 Over almost 10 years that I spent in America, I constantly challenged myself through various jobs (as a live-in nanny, professional nanny for a high-profile family, and then hotel professional) just to realize that I wanted to start my own business online, work remotely, return to Ukraine and be free to travel as much as I want.